syniol/syniol/README.md

  🤺 Unblocking teams stuck on performance, memory leaks, or concurrency bugs.

- 💥 Fixing brittle Node.js, Go, and Rust backends for UK/EU startups (High-scale, High-traffic systems)
+ 💥 Fixing brittle Node.js and Go backends for UK/EU startups (High-scale, High-traffic systems)

 Most teams don't need more features.
 They need stability, performance, and confidence in production.
 I work with startups, scaleups, and UK Government running Node.js, Go, or Rust that are under pressure: traffic growth, outages, or technical debt slowing delivery.